When you start learning a new language, no matter how old you actually are, you have to treat yourself like a child.

 r and rr — One of the most difficult Spanish sounds for the English speaker.
 Let Milena teach you!

 Each word offers you the chance to record yourself in order to compare your pronunciation with the native one.
 If you feel confident enough, give it a try!
+It’s a great way to learn how to speak Spanish like a native speaker.

 2. Online Spanish Pronunciation Dictionaries